lpalova/lpalova.github.io/about.md

 I managed anywhere from 10 to 60 students per class, created syllabi, teaching materials, exams, assigned homework, quizzes, and final grades.

-I am currently a data scientist working for [Prudential Financial](https://www.linkedin.com/in/luciapalova/) in Newark,NJ where I address business needs and deliver solutions that maximize business impact in a variety of insurance products, using advanced quantitative, analytical, and statistical methods.
+I am currently a data scientist working for [Prudential Financial](https://www.linkedin.com/in/luciapalova/) in Newark,NJ.
+I address business needs and deliver solutions that maximize business impact in a variety of insurance products, using advanced quantitative, analytical, and statistical methods.
 I am in charge of preparing and presenting written and verbal reports to business partners, developing machine learning models using tools such as Python, R, SQL, SAS.